gilch/hissp/README.md

 but you are not obligated to use them when writing Hissp.

-It's possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp code (tuples).
+It's possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp code.
 One example of this is [Hebigo](https://github.com/gilch/hebigo), which has a more Python-like indentation-based syntax.